monix/monix-kafka/README.md

 8. [Maintainers](#maintainers)
 9. [License](#license)

-## Getting Started with Kafka 1.0.x
+## Getting Started with Kafka 1.0.x or above

 In SBT: